William Dyott: Early years

 Dyott joined the British Army as an ensign in the 4th Regiment of Foot on 14 March 1781.
 The regiment was based in Ireland, and Dyott joined it at Armagh in August.
 His first military duties were mostly attending reviews and punishing deserters.
 He was subsequently promoted to lieutenant on 9 May 1782, serving in this period at Galway, Limerick, Cork, and Enniskillen.
-He was then placed on half pay towards the end of 1783, the American Revolutionary War having ended.
+He was then placed on half pay towards the end of 1783, the American War of Independence having ended.
 He spent this subsequent period between Freeford, Bath, and London.
 Dyott returned to active service on 26 December 1784 and re-joined the 4th at Dublin, being appointed the regiment's adjutant on 3 April 1785.

 Towards the beginning of 1787 Dyott spent several months on leave as his father's health was worsening, with the elder Dyott dying on 2 January.
 In May the 4th was sent to serve in Nova Scotia, arriving there in July.
 Dyott met Captain Prince William Henry, who commanded the frigate HMS Andromeda, at Halifax in around July 1788.
 A life-long friendship formed between Dyott and the prince, with the two regularly drinking together and playing pranks on each other.
 Dyott spent the following two years stationed at Port Edward.

 Dyott went on leave in December 1792 and returned to England to visit his family, arriving on 28 December.
 Around this time the British Army began to expand in preparation for the French Revolutionary Wars, and Dyott was employed with a recruiting party for the 4th at Lichfield.
 He was promoted to captain on 25 April 1793 and given command of a company in the 4th.
 Around this time he also took charge of the training of the Staffordshire Militia before it moved to serve at Plymouth, where Dyott joined it and for a while wore its uniform.
 In June Dyott was appointed brigade major to Major-General George Hotham, who commanded the Plymouth Military District.

 On 19 May 1794 Dyott purchased his promotion to major, for the purpose of which he assisted in forming and then joined the 103rd Regiment of Foot at Devizes.
 The regiment travelled to Bristol in October, from where it sailed to Dublin and subsequently served at Clonmel.
 Dyott was promoted to lieutenant colonel on 18 February 1795.
 He was then appointed brigade major to General Lord George Lennox, the Governor of Plymouth, in May.
 Dyott lived with Lennox's family while serving at Plymouth.

 In September the men of Dyott's regiment were transferred into other units and the 103rd was disbanded.
 Dyott then exchanged his commission into the 28th Regiment of Foot which was embarked at Portsmouth for service in the West Indies campaign.
-He relinquished his position with Lennox and joined the 28th at Portsmouth.
+He relinquished his position with Lennox and joined the 28th there.
 One of the other regiments waiting there was the 25th Regiment of Foot, of which Lennox was colonel, and Dyott transferred to command it instead on 11 November.